djplaner/memex/docs/sense/Teaching/teaching.md

 See also: [[learning]], [[design]]

-Nascent space, perhaps predicting a late career change
+Collection of resources, ideas etc around secondary teaching.

-Structure inspired by [[goodyear-patterns-design-practice]] description of the educational design problem space
+Structure inspired by [[goodyear-patterns-design-practice]] description of the educational design problem space, mostly

+- Philosophy - beliefs about how people learn, what knowledge consists of
+- High level pedagogy - focuses attention on particular conceptual frames and activities that are more effective for implementing a particular philosophy, not a lot of specifics
+- Pedagogical strategy - abstract/strategic communication of plans for action, promoting communication and coordination
+- Pedagogical tactics - specific ideas for implementing strategy

 ## Todo